pennyworth12345/MaskColorChecker/README.md

 # MaskColorChecker
 A tool for Arma 3 to check the number of colors used on a surface mask.
-In order

 ## This tool is a WIP and may not be compatible with all setups.